brito-rafa/k8s-webhooks/single-gvk/README.md

 This where your mutation and validation logic will reside.

-For this demo, we came up with a couple silly rules just to make a point how to mutate and validate objects.

-Mutation:
-1. if LeadSinger is not specified, set it as "TBD".
-2. if RockBand name is "beatles" and Lead Singer is "John", set it to "John Lennon" (disclaimer: some Beatles fans (including me) will argue The Beatles did not have "a" Lead Singer).

-Validation:
-1. We can't create RockBands CRs on "kube-system" namespace
-2. We can't set as "John" as Lead Singer of Object Name "beatles" (similar to mutation, but during at update time.
-Spoiler: this condition will never met because of the mutation)
-3. We can't update the Lead Singer as "Ringo" of Object Name "beatles"

-Note that during validation, one CAN'T change fields, only generate errors - see the kubebuilder option mutating=false.

 Code snippet for Mutator.
 Remember, this will execute for each CR request.

+Note that during validation calls, one CAN'T change fields, only generate errors - see the kubebuilder option mutating=false.

 ```
 ```